Participation and protest | National Library of Australia (NLA)

 These activities are a reflective tool to encourage an understanding of what it means to participate in Australian democracy as an Australian citizen, and the freedoms and rights we have regarding political participation.

-• How can individual citizens influence Australia’s democracy?
+• How can individuals help shape Australia’s democracy?

-• What do you think are your roles and responsibilities in Australia’s democracy?
+• What do you see as your roles and responsibilities as part of it?

 Curriculum links